-- 2. The assessment of the adequacy of the administrative and accounting procedures adopted for the preparation of the separate financial statements as at and for the year ended December 31, 2021 is based on a model identified by Italmobiliare in accordance with the CoSO framework (illustrated in the CoSO Report) and also takes into account the document "Internal Control over Financial Reporting Guidance for Smaller Public Companies", both issued by the Committee of Sponsoring Organizations of the Treadway Commission, which represent a generally accepted international framework. - 3.
-It is also declared that: - 3.1 the separate financial statements as at and for the year ended December 31, 2021: - a) have been prepared in compliance with the applicable International Financial Reporting Standards recognized by the European Community pursuant to European Parliament and Council Regulation no. 1606/2002 of July 19, 2002; - b) correspond to the contents of the accounting books and accounting entries; - c) are suitable to provide a true and fair view of the financial position, results of operations and cash flows of the issuer; - 3.2 the Director's report includes a reliable analysis of the performance and results of operations, as well as of the situation of Italmobiliare S.p.A. in its capacity as an issuer, together with a description of the main risks and uncertainties to which it is exposed.
+- 2. The assessment of the adequacy of the administrative and accounting procedures adopted for the preparation of the separate financial statements as at and for the year ended December 31, 2021 is based on a model identified by Italmobiliare in accordance with the CoSO framework (illustrated in the CoSO Report) and also takes into account the document "Internal Control over Financial Reporting Guidance for Smaller Public Companies", both issued by the Committee of Sponsoring Organizations of the Treadway Commission, which represent a generally accepted international framework. - It is also declared that:

-March 8, 2022
+March 8 2022